 I asked the locals what her name was and her history but no one knew.
 They call her vagabunda (homeless woman) because for as long as they can remember, she’s been sitting out in the water all day and night.

 Playa Esterillos Oeste Town

-Esterillos town is very small, as in the typical small Costa Rican beach town with unpaved roads, one or two small pulperias, a couple sodas and restaurants.
+Esterillos town is very small, as in the typical small Costa Rican beach town with unpaved roads, one or two small pulperias (convenience stores) and a couple of restaurants.
 However, this town is incredibly interesting.

 Tourists that don’t like the commercialism of Jaco are drawn to Esterillos since it still has the feeling of a rustic Costa Rica beach town where chickens crow all day and night, cows and horses roam freely in the pasture next door and police cars are nowhere to be seen.

 Though most of the people who live in Esterillos Oeste are all locals, there are some foreigners as well.
-And you can clearly see the line separating the locals and foreigners as you will notice big luxury houses and condos up in the hills of town or gated communities, an odd sight when majority of the houses are on the other end of the spectrum.
+And you can clearly see the line separating the locals and foreigners as you will notice big luxury houses and condos up in the hills or gated communities, all inhabited by foreigners.

 Playa Esterillos Oeste Hotels

 When it comes to lodging, you won’t find any luxury or upscale places.
 There are a few campsites and you will mostly rustic or budget – mid range places to stay.
 As most of the visitors to this area are there to enjoy the beach or surf, the hotels in Esterillos Oeste are basic but comfortable.